Bodo-inc/Bodo-examples/README.md

 [Modules 1](01-ETL-S3-Operational-Databases) and [2](02-ETL-Snowflake) focus on compute heavy data transformations through ETL applications.
 You will find examples with operational databases like PostgreSQL, Oracle, MySQL in module 01, a data warehouse like  Snowflake in module 02, and a data Lakehouse example with Iceberg in [module 03](05-ETL-S3-Dremio-Iceberg).

  Modules [04](04-ML-at-Scale) and [05](05-Business-Usecases-at-Scale) contain larger scale examples with [Machine Learning](04-ML-at-Scale), [Business use cases](05-Business-Usecases-at-Scale) (financial, transportation, etc.).
-Finally, module [06](06-Compare-Bodo-with-Spark) contains a performance comparison of Bodo vs Spark on a set of queries derived from the TPC-H benchmark suite.
+Module [06](06-Compare-Bodo-with-Spark) contains a performance comparison of Bodo vs Spark on a set of queries derived from the TPC-H benchmark suite.

+Module [07](07-Docker) contains instructions on how to create a bodo community edition image, enabling users to run applications in parallel with 8 cores for free .
+Module [08](08-Kubernetes) contains a walkthrough on on how to run Bodo applications in Kubernetes clusters.

 This is an open-source repository, so please consider adding your Bodo examples to it!
 You can contribute by creating a feature branch and submit a pull request for us to review.